Currently reading: The best 4x4s and off-road cars – driven, rated and ranked

 Best for: Not looking like an off-roader

-The off-road estate car has become something of an endangered species in recent years, but Subaru has remained faithful to genre with its rugged Outback.
+The off-road estate car has become an endangered species in recent years, but Subaru has remained faithful to genre with its rugged Outback.

 The Outback's charms aren't obvious in the showroom, but live with one for a while and you can see why so many Subaru owners are repeat customers.

-At the heart of its rough road abiity is the brand's famed symmetrical permanent four-wheel drive system, which manages to conjour up traction that even the fastest reacting part-time set-ups (think anything Haldex) can only dream of.
+At the heart of its rough-road abiity is the Japanese brand's famed symmetrical permanent four-wheel drive system, which manages to conjour up traction that even the fastest-reacting part-time systems (think anything Haldex) can only dream of.

-The Subaru's monocoque construction and independent suspension means it performs admirably on the road, with a cushioned ride and accurate handling.
-If there's a dynamic weakness its the wheezy and thirsty 167bhp 2.5-litre flat four - although the smooth Lineartronic CVT gearbox does its best to make the most of the available urge.
+If there's a dynamic weakness, it's the wheezy and thirsty 167bhp 2.5-litre flat four - although the smooth Lineartronic CVT does its best to make the most of the available urge.

-Given that some many off-roaders rarely do, the Outback is a great option for those who want a spacious and comfortable family wagon that delivers all the capability you're ever likely to need on the rare occassion you do head into the wilderness.
+The Outback is a great option for those who want a spacious and comfortable family wagon that delivers all the capability you're ever likely to need when you do head into the wilderness.

 Back to top